Student Health Insurance Plan

 If a 1098-T was not generated, a written request must be received on or before March 1 of the 1098-T tax year that was processed in January that the form was mailed.
 Example: 2017 1098-T tax year, mailed January 2018; email required by March 1, 2018.

 Tuition Refund Insurance

-Students and their parents or guardians are responsible for sending written notification of billing address changes or corrections to the Office of Student Accounts.
-Address changes made at other Bard offices do not change the billing address in our office.
+Students are responsible for sending written notification of address changes or corrections to the Office of Student Accounts.

 Please contact the Office of Student Accounts for wiring information.